acesaspa/RestaurantOrderingSystem_481/README.md

             - The text box below the radio buttons is for any comments about the review.

             - The 'Submit' button closes the pop-up.

+## Walkthrough

+This walkthrough will go through the basic process to order a few items.
+It assumes the system is currently running.
+To see how to do this, refer to the "Running program" heading.

+1. Enter a number between 1 and 100 below where it says 'Enter Your Table Number:'.

+2. Press 'OK'.

+    - This will bring you to the Menu page.
+To see a list of all the features and functions on this page, take a look at the "Using the system" heading above.

+3. Press the pink box with the heading 'Caesar Salad'.

+    - This brings up a pop-up.

+4. Press the '+' button once to increase the quantity to 2.

+5. Press the 'Add to Cart' button to add the dish to cart.

+6. Select the 'Entrees' tab on the left of the screen to look at entrees.

+7. Press the pink box with the heading 'Canadian Prime Sirloin'.

+    - This brings up a pop-up.

+8. Type in the text box "Extra Mashed Potatos" to request extra mashed potatos.

+9. Press 'Add to Cart' to add the dish to cart.

+10. Press the button with the cart icon at the bottom of the screen to view cart.

+    - This will bring you to the Cart page.
+To see a list of all the features and functions on this page, take a look at the "Using the system" heading above.

+11. Press the 'Checkout' button at the bottom right of the screen to verify your cart.

+    - This will bring you to the CHeckout page.
+To see a list of all the features and functions on this page, take a look at the "Using the system" heading above.

+12. Press the '+' button next to 'Canadian Prime Sirloin' to increase the quanitity once.

+13. Press 'Confirm Order' to send it to the kitchen.

+    - A pop-up will appear to notify the customer to order at the same time if they are with other people for the best restaurant experience.

+14. Press 'Confirm Order' on the pop-up.
+The order is then sent to the kitchen.

+15. Press 'Order More' to order more food.
+Repeat steps 3-14.

+    - *Now you've finished eating.*

+16. Press 'Request Takeout Boxes' to request takeout boxes.

+    - This brings up a pop-up.

+17. Press '+' once to increase quantity to 2.

+18. Press 'Submit' to send the request to the staff.

+    - A pop-up will appear to notify the request was sent.
+It will close shortly.

+19. Press 'Leave Us A Review!' to leave a review.

+    - A pop-up will appear.

+20. Press the radio button under '5'.

+21. Type in "Excellent!" in the text box.

+22. Press 'Submit' to send the review.

+23. Press 'Call Server' to request the bill.

+    - A pop-up will appear notifying the request has been sent.
+It will close shortly.

+24. You are done! :D

+## Video summary

+The benefits of the system are mentioned, followed by 2 user stories that walk through the system.
+The timestamps for noteworthy events and features are included below.

+- 0:00 Introduction

+- 0:22 Benefits of the system

+- 0:54 User story (Jessica, single vegetarian mom)

+- 1:04 Table number entered

+- 1:17 Filter icons explained

+- 1:29 Special request made

+- 1:33 Browsing cart

+- 1:40 Quantity increased from within cart

+- 1:45 ETA explained

+- 1:57 Server called to get bill

+- 2:10 End of user story (Jessica)

+- 2:15 User story (Barry, banker, fine diner)

+- 2:21 Languages mentioned

+- 2:30 Wrong table number entered

+- 2:37 Wrong characters entered

+- 2:44 Cowboy burger selection

+- 2:47 Server called to ask question

+- 3:14 Takeout box requested

+- 3:17 More food ordered

+- 3:20 Alcohol ordered

+- 3:25 Alcohol age verification

+- 3:40 Left review

+- 4:03 End of user story (Barry)